well-typed/hs-bindgen-tutorial-nix/readme.md

 ### Use specific versions of the GHC or Clang toolchains

+> [!NOTE]
+> As of 2025, November 11, pinning the version of LLVM is problematic because
+> the build is cached.
+See the corresponding [GitHub issue](https://github.com/well-typed/hs-bindgen-tutorial-nix/issues/2) for more details.

 One possibility to specify the GHC toolchain is to simply use a different Haskell package set.
 For example, building the `pcap-client` project with GHC 9.12 only requires a small change in the Nix Flake: